top of page

 It all happened so fast.

-I’m now living in South Carolina; Mt.
+Now I’m living in South Carolina; Mt.
 Pleasant, to be exact, in a small town where my sister lives off the Isle of Palms, where my father used to own waterfront property but has since sold, and moved back up north full time.

 The South isn’t for me, and I found Florida to be even worse.

-Luckily, after a few good years on Wall Street and having to file for disability, I learned that my monthly checks would be approximately $2598.
+Luckily, after a few good years on Wall Street, and having to file for disability, I learned that my monthly checks would be approximately $2598.

 When I filed for disability, that seemed like a lot of money.
 But when you’re living on it, it’s an entirely different story.